TheOdinProject/curriculum/templates/TOPStyleGuide.md

 #### Declare the language

-It is best practice to explicitly declare the language, so that neither the syntax highlighter nor the next editor must guess.
+It is best practice to explicitly declare the language immediately after the opening tilde marks, so that neither the syntax highlighter nor the next editor must guess.